AlexandruPanta/MorningNews/README.md

 # MorningNews

 ## Overview
-MorningNews is a project developed by Alexandru Panta[^1^][1].
+MorningNews is a project.
 This repository is dedicated to providing users with the latest news updates every morning.

 ## Features
 - Daily news updates